History, Government and Social Studies Courses

 Classical Integrated Humanities Courses

 Literature and History go together like bacon and eggs, right?
 TPS offers integrated humanities courses that combine literature and history in a “great books classical” approach.
-In addition to many omnibus-style courses from elementary to high school, we also offer a two-year high school curriculum that earns 24 college credits.
-All of these courses can be used in the TPS Diploma program.
-Here are details.
+In addition to individual courses from elementary to high school, we also offer a two-year high school curriculum that earns 24 college credits.

 Two-Year Dual Credit Classical Integrated Humanities Program